Using Genomic Data Responsibly Under the NIH Genomic Data Sharing Policy

 Expectations for Approved Users of Controlled-Access Data

-On or after January 25, 2025, The NIH Security Best Practices for Users of Controlled-Access Data will be included in new or renewed Data Use Certifications or similar agreements stipulating terms of access to controlled-access human genomic data.
-Users approved prior to January 25, 2025, should secure data according to the NIH Security Best Practices for Controlled-Access Data Subject to the NIH Genomic Data Sharing (GDS) Policy until project close-out or renewal
+Effective January 25, 2025, investigators approved to access controlled-access data and their institution are expected to secure data according to the NIH Security Best Practices for Users of Controlled-Access Data in new or renewed DUCs or similar data use agreements.
+Investigators approved prior to January 25, 2025, should secure data according to the NIH Security Best Practices for Controlled-Access Data Subject to the NIH Genomic Data Sharing (GDS) Policy until project close-out or renewal.

 Data Use Certification Agreement